 4. Use a Plunger

 Contact The Original Plumber for professional drain cleaning services, available 7 days a week.
-Our organization has a highly-trained staff to get the work done according to your needs.
+Our highly-trained staff can get the work done quickly and affordably.